 The engine is the central part of Flutter.
 It is where the bulk of the processes run.
 It is responsible for:

 - Subsystems rendering

 - Dart’s compiler and runtime

 For each of these processes, the engine uses a Dart library called dart:ui.

-For graphics Skia graphics engine is responsible.
+For graphics, the Skia graphics engine is responsible.
 It is among the major advantages of Flutter.
 It is open-source and written in C++.
-It allows drawing fast, smooth animations (more than 60 fps).
+It allows for drawing fast, smooth animations (more than 60 fps).
 This 2D library implies many platform-specific APIs.
 Skia is used in Google Chrome, Android, Mozilla Firefox, and others.

 The major part of the work is done precisely on the Flutter framework level.
 It consists of many libraries that allow working with animation, gestures, layouts, etc. Each element in Flutter is a widget.
 It makes absolutely everything customizable.
 Of course, some ready-made elements have their initial design already.
 However, Flutter is open source.
 Therefore, you can look into the code of even the smallest components to change them according to your needs.

 Besides, Flutter has such a feature as Hot Reload, which is on the list of advantages of Flutter as well.
 It means that you can manipulate your renderable objects dynamically.
 You see the changes the next moment they were made without updating.